 Why do pizza and sake go well with each other?

 As sake spreads overseas, there is a way of enjoying it that had never been expected before.
-This is the combination with pizza.
+This is the combination with it.

 We would like to list 3 main reasons why pizza and sake are compatible.